-For private student loans, the repayment plans vary widely from lenders to lenders.
+For private student loans, the repayment plans vary widely for lenders.
 The majority of the top financial institutions offer flexible repayment plans.
-Kindly contact your lenders to know more about the options you have.
+Kindly contact your lenders to learn more about the options you have.

 Consolidation is the process of combining multiple small loans into a single loan.
-All federal student loans can be consolidated under the Direct Consolidation Loan.
-The new interest rate of the consolidated Loan will be the weighted average of the combined interest of all the previous loans.
+All federal student loans can be consolidated under the Direct Consolidation Loan Program.
+The new interest rate of the consolidated loan will be the weighted average of the combined interest of all the previous loans.

-No fees - Consolidating federal loans does not require any fees.
+No fees - Consolidating federal loans do not require any fees.

-One single Payment - It is very helpful for borrowers with multiple loan servicers.
+One single payment - It is very helpful for borrowers with multiple loan servicers.
 After consolidating your loans, you will have to make payments to only a single loan servicer instead of paying to multiple servicers for every month.
-This is one way of relieving your stress.
+It is one way of relieving your stress.

-Decrease Monthly Payments - When you consolidate your loans, you may have a chance to increase your loan terms which will reduce your monthly payments.
-This will reduce the stress of needing to manage your payment but it is important to note that this will increase the overall amount of the loan.
+Decrease monthly payments - When you consolidate your loans, you may have a chance to increase your loan terms which will reduce your monthly payments.
+It will reduce the stress of needing to manage your payment but it is important to note that this will increase the overall amount of the loan.

-Before consolidating your loans, always weight the proc with the cons as you may lose several benefits that come with your current loan if you consolidate them.
+Before consolidating your loans, always weight the pros with the cons as you may lose several benefits that come with your current loan if you consolidate them.

 Refinancing is a process of revising and remodeling the existing loan agreement into a new agreement.
-The refinanced loans may have lower interest rates, change in loan terms, etc..
+The refinanced loans may have lower interest rates, change in loan terms, and more.
 These changes in the agreement should ultimately reduce your financial stress.